Did you know I took the Summer of 2013 off the internet? An internet seclusion, one of the most difficult tasks to

 I started this plan after seeing an article where some journalist took six months off the internet as an experiment and reported on some very positive results.
 At least, that’s what my memories tell me.
-I have been unable to find this article to link to this post (the timing suggests this one but it is decidedly negative), but just know that, in 2013, I trusted journalist opinion pieces enough to drastically change my life just to test things out.
+I actually can’t find this article to link to this post (maybe this one?).
+But just know that, in 2013, I trusted journalist opinion pieces enough to drastically change my life for no reason.

-My start date was mid-June, right around the release date of Man of Steel (my most anticipated film of the year), and set to end right after the release date of Pikmin 3 (my most anticipated video game of the year).
+I started in mid-June, right around the release of Man of Steel (my most anticipated film of the year).
+Then, I planned to end after the release of Pikmin 3 (my most anticipated video game of the year).
 After that, I’d have two or three weeks to prepare things on the internet, then it was time to go off to university and become a real adult.

 As you know, plans like this are idiotic and should not be attempted.
 I really liked the idea, but the reasons for doing so were very silly.
 I didn’t hang out with friends any more or less than I would have otherwise, and I certainly didn’t end up any more productive in writing.
-In fact, the entire summer the only things I wrote were three chapters of a fantasy-detective book I never finished, and outlines for a young adult sci-fi book that remain some of the most embarrassing things I’ve written.
+In fact, the entire summer, I only wrote two things: three chapters of a fantasy-detective book I never finished; and outlines for a young adult sci-fi book that remain some of the most embarrassing things I’ve written.

 Most of my summer, instead of chatting in IRCs and browsing social media, I spent playing really long RPGs on 3DS and being antsy about the fact I couldn’t look certain stuff up.
 It was just about the same as any other summer, just dumber.
 And then it turned out that, because I ignored my e-mails for so long, I had some really urgent roommate-related stuff I was way behind on.
 Oops.

 The whole experiment ended about two weeks early thanks to the university stuff and eventually giving into my desire to chat with internet friends again.